ThePedroo/C-Music-Discord-Bot/README.md

 4 - Edit config.json with your TOKEN.

-5 - Fill the URL of the Lavalink node
+5 - Fill Lavalink Node informations in main.c

 6 - info - Doesn't have a [Lavalink](https://github.com/freyacodes/Lavalink) node?
 Setup it on [replit.com](https://replit.com/).